hasindu2008/f5c/_docs/r10train.md

 title: Training new models for f5c using Nanopolish train
 ---

-*This article is uneditted and not proofread.
-If you find mistakes, please report at [issues](https://github.com/hasindu2008/f5c/issues).*
+*If you find mistakes or suggestions, please report at [issues](https://github.com/hasindu2008/f5c/issues).*

 We wanted to train new models for R10.4.1 for use with f5c. f5c has no implementation for training new models.
 Given f5c relies on nanopolish models, we use nanopolish for training such models.
 The process of figuring out the nanopolish training for R10.4.1 was quite challenging and required considerable effort.
 With great help from [Jared Simpon](https://github.com/jts), we were able to figure out.
 Hence, we have briefly documented the process we used to train R10.4.1 with nanopolish, and hope it can benefit someone else.

+We sequenced the human methylated and non-methylated (WGA) DNA datasets from [zymo dna methylation standards (D5013)](https://zymoresearch.eu/pages/dna-methylation-standards).
+One PromethION flowcell was used for each dataset and we obtained ~7X depth for the non-methylated  and ~9X for the methylated.
-We sequenced the human methylated and non-methylated dataset from [zymo dna methylation standards](https://zymoresearch.eu/pages/dna-methylation-standards).
-The non-methylated data is used for training neucleotide model.
-Both methylated and non-methylated are needed for training a methylation model in CpG context.
+The whole genome amplified non-methylated data with no base modifications is used for training neucleotide model.
+Both methylated (only CG methylated in this Zymo dataset) and non-methylated are needed for training a methylation model in CpG context.

 In this example, We will be using [BLOW5](https://github.com/hasindu2008/slow5tools) files to train as BLOW5 is much faster and convienient to use.
-You can get the nanopolish *r10 branch* with BLOW5 support from [here](https://github.com/hiruna72/nanopolish) (commit used: ce29c2dadb245857ad4a86a33b60724d2f312ca4, remember to checkout to r10 branch) and compile it.
+You can get the nanopolish *r10 branch* with BLOW5 support from [here](https://github.com/hiruna72/nanopolish) (commit used ce29c2da, remember to checkout to r10 branch) and compile it.
 The binary compiled on Ubuntu 16 is available under `slow5-nanopolish-train/` [here](https://f5c.page.link/r10train) and will work if your Linux distribution is recent.

 ## Nucleotide model